Mr8ND/ML-architectural-analytics/data/README.md

-This README is a placeholder for the `data/` folder, which contains the data of the analysis, both the adjacency matrix and the results of the runs.
+The `data/` folder, which contains the data of the analysis, both the adjacency matrix (`full_adj/`) and the files used for the analysis.